-•What insights have you gained about research from taking this course?
+•What insights have you gained about research from taking

-•In what ways have your ideas about the nature of doing research changed?
+approach, one can conduct a single study yet draw more accurate conclusions. •In what ways have your ideas about the nature of doing research changed?

 My ideas about the nature of research have changed because I always looked at research to be somewhat of a boring subject.
 But after taking this course, I am more excited about research and I am looking forward to doing my own.
 I took two research classes in my undergraduate study, yet I feel as though I have learned more taking just this one class.